Cutoff for Contingency Table and Torus Random Walks with Low Incremental Correlations: Introduction

+In particular, the last part of this paper could be viewed as a complement to a previous work by Nestoridi and Nguyen \cite{NestoridiNguyen}.
+They established cutoff for the discrete-time Diaconis-Gangolli random walk on $n \times n$ contingency tables over $\bbZ_q$, as $n\to \infty$.
+When $m = n$, our Theorem \ref{main3} gives cutoff for this model in continuous time when $q$ is sufficiently large relative to $mn = n^2$, while Nestoridi and Nguyen needed $\log(q) = o \left( \dfrac{\sqrt{\log(n)}}{\log \log n} \right)$ to achieve cutoff.
+Note that we need $q$ to grow faster than $n^2$ to establish cutoff, whereas Nestoridi and Nguyen required $q$ to be very small.

-In addition, we generalize our methods and establish cutoff for a class of random walks on $\mathbb{Z}_q^n$ satisfying assumptions on the correlations between the coordinates of a single increment.
-This expands on the results of finding cutoff for non-local random walks on $\mathbb{Z}_q^n$.
+In addition, our general result Theorem \ref{main2} expands on examples of cutoff for non-local random walks on $\mathbb{Z}_q^n$.
 Previously, Nestoridi \cite{Nestoridi} found mixing times and regimes of cutoff for a non-local random walk on $\bbZ_2^n = (\bbZ/2\bbZ)^n$ such that $k$ coordinates are randomly selected and flipped in a single iteration.
 In contrast, our results show cutoff for random walks on $\bbZ_q^n$ with non-nearest-neighbor steps when both $n \to \infty$ and $q = q(n) \to \infty$.